-Having breast augmentation in Baltimore at our plastic surgery center can enhance your figure and improve your body’s proportion by adding fullness to your breasts.
-Today’s implants are a safe and viable way to improve your appearance.
-Our surgeons at The Maryland Institute of Plastic Surgery have performed countless successful breast enhancement surgeries for our patients.
+Having a breast augmentation at our plastic surgery center in Baltimore, MD can enhance your figure and improve your body’s proportion by adding fullness to your breasts.
+Today, implants are a safe and viable way to improve your appearance.
+Our surgeons at the Maryland Institute of Plastic Surgery have performed countless successful breast enhancement surgeries for our patients.

 Besides increasing the size of your breasts, breast implants can enhance cleavage and correct asymmetries between the left and right breast.
-We customize every breast augmentation based on your body and how you wish to look.
-There are several choices for you to make, including the type, size, and shape of your implants.
+We customize every breast augmentation based on your body and how you want to look.
+When it comes to the augmentation, there are several choices for you to make, including the type, size, and shape of your implants.

-Breast augmentation can also improve mild droopiness of the breasts.
-If you have significant sagging, however, we will recommend that you have a breast lift along with your augmentation.
+A breast augmentation can also improve mild droopiness of the breasts.
+If you have significant sagging, however, we will recommend that you also have a breast lift in addition to your breast augmentation.

 The Breast Augmentation Procedure

-In most cases, the incision is in the breast crease or around the areolas.
+Generally, a breast augmentation procedure takes between one to two hours to complete.
+In most cases, the incision is made in the breast crease or around the areolas.
 The implants are then inserted behind the chest muscle.
-Sometimes, silicone implants can be placed in front of the chest muscle and behind the breast tissue to provide a slight lift.
-The sutures will dissolve on their own, and the incisions generally heal very well.
+Sometimes, silicone implants can be placed in front of the chest muscles and behind the breast tissue to provide a slight lift.
+The sutures will dissolve on their own, and the incisions often heal very well.